 It’s a personal preference, but going to a single hole can up the steam power and longevity.
 Now the machine has decent steaming power, but it is drawing from a steam boiler that’s smaller than typical for a dual-boiler machine.

-At just 10 inches wide, A hair over 15” high and under 16 and a half inches deep the Pro 300 is very easy on counter space.
+At just 10 inches wide, a hair over 15” high, and under 16 and a half inches deep, the Pro 300 is very easy on counter space.
 It’s among the smallest dual-boiler machines available.
 The exterior case is all mirror finish stainless steel.

 It doesn’t have quite the same level of external detail as the more expensive Profitec machines.
 And, it doesn’t have the heavy duty sprung valves of other Profitec machines or a rotary pump.
 But there’s no reason to think it can’t make espresso that’s every bit as good as the others.

 Even missing those valves it still has finish details you don’t find in other machines.
 A good example are the internal welds of the drip tray.
-Attention to detail in spots like are a good indication of craftsmanship throughout a machine.
+Attention to detail in spots are a good indication of craftsmanship throughout a machine.

 In our opinion the Profitec Pro 300 is a good choice for those looking for an upgrade from single boiler dual use machines or those using a heat-exchange currently but are looking for better brew temperature control.